MAIF/arta/docs/pages/special_conditions.md

 With the **custom conditions** it's quite simple to implement.

-!!! question "Why using a custom condition?"
+!!! question "Why use a custom condition?"

     The main goal is to simplify handling of recurrent conditions (e.i., "recurrent" meaning very similar conditions).